MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 ## Asset Modelling(Environment And Character Art)

-As the lead (and only) artist on the team, I was tasked with creating virtually all the 3D assets in the game, including the characters and environmental assets.
+As the team's artist, I was tasked with creating virtually all the 3D assets in the game, including the characters and environmental assets.

 {% include gallery caption="Some 3D Assets I modelled." %}